 - 9 months worth of supervised professional experience

 Now that you are locally licensed, you can continue your career.
-There are many paths you can take as a speech-language pathologist; here are the most common choices.
+There are many paths you can take as a speech-language pathologist, but there are two alternatives that most recent graduates will follow.

-Many newly licensed SLPs secure work with the clinics or hospitals where they completed their RPE to continue their career where it started.
+Many newly licensed SLPs secure work with the clinics or hospitals where they completed their RPE, continuing their careers where they started.
+You will already know the team and the patients, and vice versa.
+By the end of your fellowship, you’ll already know if it’s a good fit.

 You can also look through local job postings to see what you can find.
-There are a large number of locally owned and operated SLP clinics in Illinois, such as Say It Therapy Services in Batavia, IL.
-As of July 2016, they were seeking an experienced speech-language pathologist with pediatric experience.
-Other pediatric focused local clinics include Prairie Wind Speech Therapy in Savoy and Center for Speech and Language Disorders in Lombard.
+There are a large number of locally owned and operated SLP clinics in Illinois, as well as major healthcare providers like hospitals and rehabilitation facilities.
+Other SLPs will find work in elder care facilities or in public schools.

 Start Your Own Practice